 Co-Pay (or Copayment) is a fixed amount that a Patient must pay out-of-pocket for a specific medical service or prescription, as defined by their health insurance policy.
 This payment is typically made during the service and is separate from other costs, such as deductibles and coinsurance.

 A Co-Pay requires the Patient to pay a fixed amount for a specific service or medication at the point of care.
 The Patient’s health insurance plan covers the remaining service cost.
 For example, if a doctor’s visit costs $100 and the Co-Pay is $20, the Patient pays $20, and the insurance covers the remaining $80.
-Co-pays help reduce patients' financial burden while ensuring that they contribute to the cost of their care.
+Co-pays help reduce Patients' financial burden while ensuring that they contribute to the cost of their care.

 Insurance plans include Co-Pays to encourage responsible utilization of healthcare services and to share the cost burden between the insurer and the insured.
 By requiring Patients to pay a portion of the cost, Co-Pays discourage unnecessary medical service use and help control healthcare costs.
 Additionally, Co-Pays provide a predictable cost-sharing mechanism, making it easier for Patients to budget for their healthcare expenses.